bcwood/alaskahikesearch-11ty/parks/denali-state-park.md

 title: Denali State Park
 tags: parks
 ---
 Yup!
 You heard right.
-What may also surprise you is that you have a better chance of seeing Denali (Mt.
-McKinley) in this state park than in the national park.
+What may also surprise you is that you have a better chance of seeing Denali in this state park than in the national park.
 Even if this hard to miss mountain weren't there, this would still be a great place.
 The park has great views of the Talkeetna Mountains and the Alaska Range.

 There are 3 rest areas with views of Denali and 3 campgrounds, one an RV park with a spectacular view of the Mountain.
 The Byers Lake Campground has two cabins for rent.
 Many people use the lake for fishing, boating, and kayaking.
 There are also a few hiking trails around the lake.